Central Coast Wine Services

-Central Coast Wine Services is a multi-winery processing and warehouse facility located in Santa Maria, CA. Founded in 1988, Central Coast Wine Services serves as a warehouse facilities for wineries throughout the Central Coast (California) and includes a custom crush facility as well as bottling line and winemaking equipment rental.
+Central Coast Wine Services is a multi-winery processing and warehouse facility located in Santa Maria, California, United States.
+Founded in 1988, Central Coast Wine Services serves as a warehouse facilities for wineries throughout the Central Coast (California) and includes a custom crush facility as well as bottling line and winemaking equipment rental.
 The company owns a branch location in Paso Robles.
-As of 2007, the facility was assisting in the production for over 40 different wine labels, including the Hitching Post wine label of the restaurant featured in the 2004 American film Sideways.
+As of 2007, the facility was assisting in the production for over 40 different wine labels, including The Hitching Post wine label of the restaurant featured in the 2004 American film Sideways.